paragonie/certainty/README.md

     ->createSymlink('/path/to/cacert.pem');
 ```

 Then, make sure your HTTP library is using the cacert path provided.
-For example, using cURL:

 ```php
 <?php